Code testing interviews - be prepared!

 Yet despite Google writing off brainteasers, and David Heinemeier Hansson (creator of the Ruby on Rails coding framework) starting a protest against ‘whiteboard’ interview practices in 2017 - we’re still commonly seeing tests used at interview, on platforms like Codility and Hackerrank; with Codility (at time of writing) reporting 5,791,556 assessments alongside significant customer growth.

-We spoke with Tom Booth from Caspian One and Manager Danielle Gray, on the subject of code testing.
-Tom reported that with our UK clients specifically, there has been a notable increase in code testing - whether that be tests through a software platform, requests to find problems in broken code, or being asked to create code face-to-face.
+We spoke with Zack Keane from Caspian One and Manager Danielle Gray, on the subject of code testing.
+Zack reported that with our UK clients specifically, there has been a notable increase in code testing - whether that be tests through a software platform, requests to find problems in broken code, or being asked to create code face-to-face.

 This is mirrored by feedback from Danielle, who notes that with our Canadian and US clients, code testing at interview is on the rise; becoming almost a standardised part of the hiring process.